Shahbib/Interview-preparation/README.md

 # Interview-preparation
-all notes and problems.
-I am solving for my interview preparation
+I am a recent CSE graduate preparing for my interview in the software industry.
+This repository is maintained for tracking my progress.